Robert Cecil Palmer Secondary School: Pre-AP/Incentive program

-AP Program
+AP program

-Advanced Placement (AP) courses are offered at RC Palmer Secondary School and are taken by qualified Grade 12 students by selective application.
-Palmer's AI Code is 821315, as assigned by College Board.
+Advanced Placement (AP) courses are offered at the school and are taken by qualified Grade 11-12 students by selective application.
+These classes are taught through semester system except for AP Psychology which is taught through “Richmond Virtual School” and meets once a week throughout the school year.
+These classes are taught by senior and experienced teachers including John Shim (AP Chemistry, AP Psychology), Lawrence Liang (AP Biology).

-As of 2016–2017, the following five AP courses are offered:
+As of 2016–2025, the following five AP courses are offered:

-ACE IT Career Prep Program
+ACE IT career preparatory program

 The Accelerated Credit Enrolment in Industry Training (ACE IT) program is the in-class component of a high school apprenticeship.
 ACE IT students are Youth Apprentices registered with the Industry Training Authority (ITA).

 ACE IT programs are usually offered as partnerships between school districts and post-secondary institutions with onsite training at either location.
 Students who successfully complete the ACE IT program earn credit towards both high school graduation and a post-secondary credential.
 Enrolment in the ACE IT program is free.

-Palmer is the only school in Richmond that houses the Plumbing Program for the ACE IT program.
+Palmer is the only school in Richmond that houses the plumbing program for the ACE IT program.

-Independent Studies Program
+Independent studies program

 Independent Directed Studies (IDS), co-operated with the Richmond Virtual School, under teacher supervision, allow students to initiate their own learning on a subject of choice and earn credits towards graduation.
 Students must submit an IDS application and have previously shown independent work abilities and excellent work ethics to enroll in the course.

-Collaboration Day Schedule
+Collaboration day schedule

 RC Palmer Secondary School has been working with the Collaboration Time late start model for a number of years.
 Currently, Palmer Staff meet in groups on the first Tuesday of every month for 75 minutes to work on initiatives related to enhancing student achievement and engagement.

-Reading Block

-Palmer dedicates 90 minutes of time per week tied to the third block of the day.
-This 18 minute period is intended to support sustained reading in an area or on a topic that interests the student.
-The goal is to provide a regular consistent environment that encourages students to pursue reading for pleasure.
-Access to a variety of topics and authors as well as a variety of strategies is important to developing engaged readers.